03 – 16 November 2020

-The region has a Mediterranean climate, abundant sources of water, mostly acid soil and above all a rich indigenous flora and exceptional gardens.
-Some surround delightful Cape Dutch manor houses, others are extensive plant collectors’ gardens and some with contemporary design.
-Kirstenbosch gardens have an exceptional collection of plants only of the Cape in a stunning location at the foot of the Table Mountain Range.
-One of the most recently created gardens is Babylonstoren which is spectacular in its design and concept.
+The region has a Mediterranean climate, abundant sources of water, mostly acid soil and above all a rich indigenous flora.
+We visit exceptional gardens, of which some surround delightful Cape Dutch manor houses, while others are extensive plant collectors’ gardens, and yet others feature contemporary designs.
+Among the highlights are Kirstenbosch gardens, with a remarkable collection of indigenous plants laid out in a stunning location at the foot of the Table Mountain Range; and the recently created Babylonstoren, spectacular in both design and concept.

-We continue to the remote Little Karoo hinterland to stay at the Sanbona Wildlife Reserve of 52,000 hectares.
-This reserve is involved in the re-introducing and conserving wildlife eradicated over a century ago and encouraging the rich wild flora.
-We leave over the mountains for the coastal region to the superb private nature reserve lodge at Grootbos surrounded by a milkwood forest and rich coastal fynbos.
-There is a chance to whale watch in Gansbaai.
+We continue to the remote Little Karoo hinterland to stay at the Sanbona Wildlife Reserve.
+With an area of 58,000 hectares, the reserve focuses on the re-introduction and conservation of wildlife eradicated over a century ago, and the protection of a rich diversity of wild flora.
+From here, we head over the mountains to the coastal region and the superb private nature reserve lodge at Grootbos, surrounded by a milkwood forest and wonderful coastal fynbos (wild flora endemic to this part of South Africa).
+Here, we may enjoy the added bonus of whale watching in Gansbaai.